sql server / recovery-backup-dr

 SQL Server health audit

-Practical review for inherited estates, weak operational ownership, and environments that need a real fix order.
+Practical review for older SQL Server environments, weak ownership, and systems that need a clear first pass.